d2l-ai/d2l-vi/chapter_computer-vision/image-augmentation.md

 # Image Augmentation
-:label:`chapter_image_augmentation`
+:label:`sec_image_augmentation`

-We mentioned that large-scale data sets are prerequisites for the successful application of deep neural networks in :numref:`chapter_alexnet`.
-Image augmentation technology expands the scale of training data sets by making a series of random changes to the training images to produce similar, but different, training examples.
+We mentioned that large-scale datasets are prerequisites for the successful application of deep neural networks in :numref:`sec_alexnet`.
+Image augmentation technology expands the scale of training datasets by making a series of random changes to the training images to produce similar, but different, training examples.
 Another way to explain image augmentation is that randomly changing training examples can reduce a model's dependence on